Designated Senior Person for Safeguarding Children: Kevin Hawkins

 The Prevent Duty

 The Prevent duty is the requirement of schools to build pupils’ resilience to radicalisation by promoting fundamental British values and enabling them to challenge extremist views.
 Please click here to access departmental advice for schools on the Prevent Duty (DFE) Alternatively you can also refer to (Keeping Children Safe in Education) above for further information.
-Staff have been trained by a representative of Avon and Somerset Police in their Prevent duty.
+The Designated Safeguarding Lead is trained a PREVENT trainer and delivers training to all staff.
 The designated team have also undertaken online training.
 At Hannah More we build children's resilience through our SMSC provision and indicated in this government publication.
 Further information about the school's approach to the Prevent duty is found in Appendix E of the Child Protection Policy.

 Referrals to Children's Social Care or Early Help (First Response)